Yepoleb/gog_gdpr/galaxy.md

 ## chatConversations

-Note: This file is not included in the dump because it containes personal data of other people.
+Note: This file is not included in the dump because it contains personal data of other people.

 * `room_id`: 64 bit Room ID
 * `username`: User writing the message